georgestarcher/Splunk-Class-httpevent/readme.md

 * You must call flushBatch() if using batchEvent() or you risk exiting your code before all threads have flushed their data to Splunk.
 * There is now an optional input_type when declaring your HEC server.
 It defaults to the normal JSON event format but adds raw support.
 * Added a pop null fields option.
 Defaults to False to preserve existing class behavior.
+* Added a check_connectivity method that is optional.
+See example.py for use and docstrings on the method for details.